jukes03/NU-Racing-Lead-MCHA-2025/NU Racing Lead MCHA 2025/2025 MCHA Budget Project Categories.md

 	- wheel speed sensors
 	- steering angle sensor
 	- SWEN functionality
+		- dials for torque
+		- switch for regen
+		- idk how youll make sure these things are in the correct position after unplugging the board from the car
 	- temp sensors for radiator
 		- temp sensors are already in the radiator
 		- DBC file update